camplowell/shader_templates/README.md

 ```bash
 pipx install cookiecutter
 ```
-> Pipx is highly recommended for installing command-line utilities.
+> Pipx is highly recommended for end-user apps hosted on PiPy.

 ## Usage